sousaalexandre/loss-j/README.md

 ## Data Lakehouse

-The preprocessing stage implements a [**Medallion Architecture**](https://www.databricks.com/glossary/medallion-architecture) for managing document transformation before being loaded into the final layer(Gold).
+The preprocessing stage is inspired by the [**Medallion Architecture**](https://www.databricks.com/glossary/medallion-architecture) for managing document transformation before being loaded into the final layer(Gold).

+We noticed that our architecture doesn't take advantage of a silver layer.

 See [Data Lakehouse Standards](docs/data-lakehouse-standards.md) for complete specification.